andreimaximov/cse163-reports/pa3/README.md

 ```
 ./pathtracer {OPTIONS} [scene] [materials] [config] [output]

-raytracer
+  pathtracer

 OPTIONS:

     -h, --help                        display this help menu
     scene                             the scene file
     materials                         the materials directory
     config                            the config file
     output                            the output file
     "--" can be used to terminate flag options and force all following
     arguments to be treated as positional options
 ```

 The config file is expected to be in JSON format with the same fields as `config.hpp` in the source code.
 Examples are available in the [config](config) directory.